Kathy Maister's Start Cooking

 If you believe the commercials on TV, you should be able to carve the chicken right at the table and serve it up.
 Not a good idea!
 If this is your first go at cutting up a chicken, do it on the kitchen counter, just in case the chicken slips off the plate.
 You will be avoiding a potential disaster at the table, and you will have much greater confidence standing up while carving the chicken, rather than sitting down.

 When carving the chicken leave it on a plate unless you have a carving board which has grooves in it to catch all the juices.
+Or place the bird on a cutting board and put the cutting board on a cookie sheet with sides to catch the juices.

-Remove the popup thermometer, (if there is one) and throw it away.
+Remove the pop-up thermometer, (if there is one) and throw it away.
 They are not reusable.

 The first cut is around the top of the leg.